emqxarchive/emqx-docs-en/source/guide.rst

               allow | deny                allow | deny              allow | deny

-The order that the authentication will be carried out is determined by the order that the plugins are loaded (their order of appearance in ``./data/loaded_plugins``)
+The order in which the plugins are applied is the same as the order of their appearance in the file ``data/loaded_plugins``

 The authentication plugins implemented by default: